Estimated reading time: 9 minutes

 At a time when you are already at breaking point.

-At this time when you feel so damaged and so different and so rejected, everything you have ever thought about yourself is confirmed by your potential therapist’s words.
+At this time when you feel so damaged and so different and so rejected, everything you have ever thought about yourself seems to be being confirmed by this therapist’s words.

-You are too much.
+Maybe you are too much.
 You are not worth saving.
 Your problems are more than anyone can handle.
-You should never have spoken up.
-Mostly you are struck with the overwhelming thought that your damage is so bad that it is unfixable.

 There are some things I would like you to print out and keep with you if this has been an experience for you.